 So what governing bodies are there at UON?
 To start at the very top, there’s the University Council.
 The University Council is the peak governing body at UON and has some part to play in policies that affect every part of university life.
 The Council is responsible for all of the University’s policies and strategy as well as determining the direction the University is going in.
 Many of the other governing bodies around on campus report to the University Council or work with them.

 The University Council has sixteen members.
 They include the Chancellor and Vice-Chancellor as well as other staff members.
 Importantly for us, there’s also a student member of the University Council, elected to the position by other students.
-This year’s student representative on the University Council is Bhavi Ravindran, a final year medical student who took on the role to be a strong voice for students.
+The student representative on the University Council for 2018 was Bhavi Ravindran, a final year medical student who took on the role to be a strong voice for students.

 “I got involved to advocate and improve the student experience,” he said.
 “UON hosts students from all over the world and from all different backgrounds so it is absolutely important that the university provides a positive experience for all of our students.”

 Bhavi’s role on the Council is to give a voice for students in the decision-making process and provide insight into how students might be impacted by new policies and proposals.

 “I’ve played a key role in bringing a student perspective to all decisions made by Council in all areas of university decisions,” he said, pointing to some of the major discussions he has been a part of during his tenure.
 “These have included decisions related to new buildings (such as Honeysuckle), university policies, selecting the new Vice-Chancellor, safety on campus, mental health, and the push for international expansion.”